-Thanks to our supporters, Soldiers’ Angels has provided more than $235 million in aid to military and veteran families since 2003, achieving a 96% efficiency rating and earning top scores from charity evaluators for our accountability and transparency.
+Thanks to our supporters, Soldiers’ Angels has provided more than $264 million in aid to Military and Veteran families since 2003, achieving a 96% efficiency rating and earning top scores from charity evaluators for our accountability and transparency.
 Our supporters come from diverse backgrounds with varied political and social views.
-And while we celebrate that diversity and our shared commitment to supporting the advancement of the Soldiers’ Angels’ mission, our acceptance of a donation from any particular individual, foundation or corporation is not evidence of an alignment with any particular political or social views.
+And while we celebrate that diversity and our shared commitment to supporting the advancement of the Soldiers’ Angels’ mission, our acceptance of a donation from any particular individual, foundation, or corporation is not evidence of an alignment with any particular political or social views.
 Soldiers’ Angels does not engage in any political activities or endorse or support any political campaigns or candidates.

 For more information on becoming a supporter, please contact us by phone at 210-629-0020 or visit soldiersangels.org/ways-to-give.

-Supporters in the Diamond category contribute a minimun donation of $100,000 or more in either cash or budget-relieving in-kind per year.
+Supporters in the Diamond category contribute a minimum donation of $100,000 or more in either cash or budget-relieving in-kind per year.

 The mission of the Atlanta Community Food Bank is to fight hunger by engaging, educating, and empowering their community.
 From supporting community gardens to assisting people in finding economic security, the Food Bank covers a wide range of opportunities for people to learn and get involved.
 The Atlanta Community Food Bank has partnered with Soldiers’ Angels to provide food assistance to Atlanta-area veterans through the monthly Soldiers’ Angels Veteran Mobile Food Distribution.